plausible/docs/docs/your-plausible-experience.md

 You can also choose to be transparent and make your site stats public so anyone with your stats dashboard link can view them.
 [Learn here how](visibility.md).

+## Invite team members and other collaborators

+Plausible makes it easy to invite team members, clients and other collaborators.
+You can invite team members and also assign their roles.
+You can choose to give people access to the stats dashboard only or give them the permission to edit site settings and invite other collaborators.

+You can learn more about [user accounts and levels](users-roles.md).

 ## Opt out from counting your own visits

 When you're working on your site, you might not want to record your own visits and page views.
 Here's [how to opt out and exclude yourself from your analytics](excluding.md).